-In this post, I wanted to give some more details for showings of my listings specifically geared toward buyers agents.
+In this post, I wanted to give some more details about showings of my listings specifically geared toward buyers' agents.

 The homes I list always have at least a few lockbox types, including all homes having a REIN lockbox and contractor lockbox.
 Some homes also have Williamsburg lockboxes and CBRAR lockboxes, depending on location.
 I do not have available CVR lockboxes so especially for those agents, it's important to get the contractor box code prior to arriving at the home.
 Please check the listing for available lockbox types to ensure that you will be able to access the home.

 For more details on using a contractor lockbox if you're new to the business, go to my article on the subject including the video I made here.

 2. Scheduling Showings via Showingtime Digitally or by Phone